puppetlabs/puppetlabs-firewall/README.markdown

 * `date_stop`: End Date/Time for the rule to match, which must be in ISO 8601 "T" notation.
 The possible time range is '1970-01-01T00:00:00' to '2038-01-19T04:17:07'

 * `destination`: The destination address to match.
 For example: `destination => '192.168.1.0/24'`.
 You can also negate a mask by putting ! in front.
 For example: `destination  => '!
 192.168.2.0/24'`.
 The destination can also be an IPv6 address if your provider supports it.
+This parameter is supported by firewall_multi (see below).

   For some firewall providers you can pass a range of ports in the format: 'start number-end number'.
 For example, '1-1024' would cover ports 1 to 1024.